On completion of unimodular rows over polynomial extension of finitely generated rings over $\mathbb{Z}$: Introduction

 In view of Suslin's local-global principle and Ravi Rao's result in $(${\cite[Theorem 2.4]{invent}}$),$ one can prove that every unimodular row of length $d+1$ over $R[X]$ where $R$ is a finitely generated ring over $\mathbb{Z}$ of dimension $d$, is completable.
 In this article, we prove that we can actually capture a factorial row in the elementary orbit of unimodular row of length $d+1.$ In particular, we prove the following :

 \begin{theo} Let $R$ be a finitely generated ring of dimension $d,$ $d\geq 2,$ $\frac{1}{d!}\in R$ and $v\in Um_{d+1}(R[X]).$ Then for some $(u_{0},\ldots, u_{d})\in Um_{d+1}(R[X]).$ \end{theo}

-We first show that $W_{E}(R) \equiv 0$ if $R$ is a finitely generated ring over $\mathbb{Z}$ of dimension $2.$ In next step we show that in this case, we can extract $k^{th}$ root in $W_{E}(R[X]).$ Then, using results in \cite{7}, we prove the above theorem in the case when $d =2.$ Next, following Roitman's degree reduction technique we can map any $v\in Um_{d+1}(R[X])$ to such a unimodular row whose last coordinate is a non zero divisor.
+We first show that $W_{E}(R) \equiv 0$ if $R$ is a finitely generated ring over $\mathbb{Z}$ of dimension $2.$ In the next step we show that in this case, we can extract $k^{th}$ root in $W_{E}(R[X]).$ Then, using results in \cite{7}, we prove the above theorem in the case when $d =2.$ Next, following Roitman's degree reduction technique we can map any $v\in Um_{d+1}(R[X])$ to such a unimodular row whose last coordinate is a non-zero-divisor.
 Then, we conclude the result by induction hypothesis.